-I'm all about creating that perfect mix that knocks the socks off of the producers and writers; taking the song to the next level.
-I've been mixing down songs for over 5 years now and it's what I do.
-I've studied psychoacoustics and sound engineering, obsessed over what makes a hit a hit, and I stay updated with the newest and greatest techniques.
+I'm all about creating that perfect mix that knocks the socks off of the listeners and taking the song to the next level.
+I've been mixing down songs for over 6 years now - it's what I do.
+I've studied psychoacoustics and sound engineering, obsessing over what makes a hit a hit; and I stay updated with the newest and greatest techniques.

 My job is to get a song radio-ready.
-I guide the music through tasteful psychoacoustic techniques used in all the top hit songs of our time and charge it with loudness and clearity.
+I guide the music through tasteful techniques used in many of the top hit songs of our time and charge it with loudness and clarity.

 How it works:

 Once I have received your project in the form of .wav files, I'll get to work on mixing it down.
-It will usually take between 3-5 days (per song) to send back a completed mix.
-You will then be able to send me your notes and I'll do two revisions to your taste.
+It will usually take between 1-2 weeks (per song) to send back a completed mix.
+You will then be able to send me your notes and I'll do revisions to your taste.

 Similar to mixing, once I have received your project in the form of .wav files, the turnaround time for a mastering job is usually 2-3 days.
-Two revisions are given.
+Revisions are given.

 CreditsAllMusic verified credits for Joshua Abelson